riihikallio/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 - **Temporary files**

   Temporary files can accumulate in your \\Windows\\Temp directory (in Windows 95, Windows 98, and Windows ME), or your \\Documents and Settings\\User Name\\Local Settings\\Temp directory (in Windows 2000 and Windows XP).
-Excel creates these files for the workbook, and in particular, for controls that are used by open workbooks.
+Excel creates these files for the workbook and for controls that are used by open workbooks.
 Software installation programs also create temporary files.
 If Excel stops responding for any reason, you might need to delete these files.

   Too many temporary files can cause problems, so you should occasionally clean them out.
-However, if you have installed software that requires that you restart your computer and you have not yet done so, you should restart before deleting the temporary files.
+However, if you have installed software that requires that you restart your computer, and you have not yet done so, you should restart before deleting the temporary files.

   An easy way to open your temp directory is from the Windows **Start** menu: Click **Start**, and then click **Run**.
 In the text box, type **%temp%**, and then click **OK**.